Authentic Florida's Staycation

 So, where to go?
 Well, it depends on where you live and where you want to travel.
 There are around 11 National Parks and 160 State Parks in Florida, plus a number of preservation and recreation areas, so you might want to do a little advance planning.
 The State of Florida has divided its parks into five Districts – there’s the northwest, northeast, central, southwest and southeast regions – and they all feature a unique part of Florida.

 Beginning with northwest Florida, I am huge fan of the parks south of Tallahassee.
 If you haven’t been to Wakulla Springs State Park, don’t miss its translucent blue spring and the wild Wakulla River with its Tarzan-like riverboat cruise.
-Farther south, try the St. Joseph Peninsula State park, with spectacular views from the crystal white sand dunes.
-Also, two of my all-time favorite destinations are the St. Vincent and St. Marks National Wildlife Preserves, both of which are on Authentic Florida’s “bucket” list.
+Farther south, try the St. Joseph Peninsula State Park, with spectacular views from the crystal white sand dunes.
+Add to that the pristine St. George Island State Park near Apalachicola.
+Plus two of my all-time favorite destinations are the St. Vincent and St. Marks National Wildlife Refuges, both of which are on Authentic Florida’s “bucket” list.

 Some northeast favorites are the Suwannee River State Park or the Ichetucknee Springs State Park, a legendary tubing river and University of Florida “rite of passage.”
 One of the sweetest and best state parks is Marjorie Kinnan Rawling’s historical home where the famed author wrote The Yearling.
 If you haven’t been to Florida’s Nature Coast, don’t miss the Crystal River Preserve and the Homosassa Springs State Park.